OPS-E2E-PPE/VBA-Docs/api/PowerPoint.ConnectorFormat.BeginDisconnect.md

 ---
-title: ConnectorFormat.BeginDisconnect Method (PowerPoint)
+title: ConnectorFormat.BeginDisconnect method (PowerPoint)
 keywords: vbapp10.chm555003
 f1_keywords:
 - vbapp10.chm555003
-ms.prod: powerpoint
 api_name:
 - PowerPoint.ConnectorFormat.BeginDisconnect
 ms.assetid: 8f556e09-b874-73b8-902a-2446ddedd0f4
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# ConnectorFormat.BeginDisconnect Method (PowerPoint)
+# ConnectorFormat.BeginDisconnect method (PowerPoint)

 Detaches the beginning of the specified connector from the shape it is attached to.

 ## Syntax

 _expression_. `BeginDisconnect`

-_expression_ A variable that represents a [ConnectorFormat](./PowerPoint.ConnectorFormat.md) object.
+_expression_ A variable that represents a [ConnectorFormat](PowerPoint.ConnectorFormat.md) object.

 ## Remarks

 This method doesn't alter the size or position of the connector: the beginning of the connector remains positioned at a connection site but is no longer connected.
 Use the **[EndDisconnect](PowerPoint.ConnectorFormat.EndDisconnect.md)** method to detach the end of the connector from a shape.

 ## Example